ouzkagan/reactjs-rtk-query-chakra-ui-todo-app/readme.md

 - **React Hook Form** for forms, **YUP** for validations
 - **Framer** for UI animations
 - pagination with custom usePagination Hook
+- Custom Toast redux middleware to manage toasts from 1 place